tmobile/magentaA11y/_checklist-web/tab-panel.md

   tab key: |
     Focus visibly moves to the active tab and then the open tab panel left/right-arrow-keys: |
-    Moves focus to the next or previous tab spacebar or enter: |
+    Moves focus to the next or previous tab and selects the focused tab if tab selection is AUTOMATIC spacebar or enter: |
-    Activates the tab
+    Activates the tab if tab selection is MANUAL

 mobile:
   swipe: |